-Lough Nambraddan Fintown County Donegal.
+Lough Nambraddan Fintown County Donegal Ireland.
 Reflections on Lough Nambraddan near Fintown County Donegal

-Keadew Lower Barnesmore County Donegal.
+Keadew Lower Barnesmore County Donegal Ireland.
 Amazing Hand of Nature near Donegal Town County Donegal

-Beltany Stone Circle, Beltany, Raphoe, County Donegal.
+Beltany Stone Circle, Beltany, Raphoe, County Donegal Ireland.
 Just three kilometres south of Raphoe on the summit of Beltany Hill stands a Neolithic stone circle (800 – 1400BC) called Beltany Stone Circle.
 This stone circle comprises of 64 standing stones but it is thought that there may have been originally 80 stones.
 One of the stones which is about 2 metres in height stands to the southeast of the circle.
 It probably had some function related to the pagan ceremonies held in the circle

-Kiltooris Lake near Dawros Bay Rossbeg County Donegal.
+Kiltooris Lake Dawros Bay Rossbeg County Donegal Ireland.

-Oakfield Park, Raphoe, County Donegal.
+Oakfield Park, Raphoe, County Donegal Ireland.
 There's a 4.5km narrow gauge railway with a diesel and steam train operating passenger trips daily.
 This is a magical way to explore the park’s gardens as the train passes through flower meadows, beautiful woodlands, willow tunnels, oak circles, boardwalks, heritage trees, a wooden causeway and sparkling streams and lakes.

 Lough Cuill, Laghey County Donegal

-Lough Eske from the Sky.
+Lough Eske County Donegal Ireland.
 This lake lies to the northeast of Donegal Town, to which it is connected by the River Eske.
 The lake is about 900 acres (3.6 km2) in size and is surrounded to the north, east and west by the Bluestack Mountains.

-Lough Finn, along with its neighbouring village of Fintown, was named after a mythological woman, Finngeal, who drowned in the lake after attempting to save her wounded brother Feargamhain.
+Lough Finn Fintown County Donegal.
+Along with its neighbouring village of Fintown, was named after a mythological woman, Finngeal, who drowned in the lake after attempting to save her wounded brother Feargamhain.
 The water from Lough Finn outflows into the River Finn.

 Kiltooris Lake Dawros Bay County Donegal.
 Last Light.